-Depending on the student’s circumstances, free online programs can absolutely worth the time and effort.
+Free online programs can be worth the time and effort depending on the student’s circumstances.
 There are some common misconceptions about free online degrees.
-Most people think that the quality of education they offer is not at par with regular universities.
+Most people think that their education quality is not at par with regular universities.
 They are not sure about all the costs involved.
 They may fear hidden costs.
 Or, they may have doubts about how they are received or respected by employers or graduate school admissions officers.

-Contrary to popular belief, these tuition-free online colleges are by no means undervalued by employers.
+Contrary to popular belief, employers do not undervalue these tuition-free online colleges.
 Also, none of these free online degrees are easier than regular online or on-campus programs.
 Students have to undergo the same rigor and curriculum as the regular programs.
 This is why these degrees are widely respected by employers.

 Can I attend an online university with free tuition and still work?

-Most online colleges that are free offer a No-Tuition Promise that guarantees no student has to pay tuition costs.
+Most free online colleges offer a No-Tuition Promise that guarantees no student has to pay tuition costs.
 They are committed to offering deserving students with limited economic resources a world-class education.
 In some cases, students pay minimal amounts.
 This could include funds for housing, meals, and fees.

-Many online colleges associates with a debt free education in the USA offer federal student aid in the form of Federal Grants.
+Many online colleges associates with a debt-free education in the USA offer federal student aid in the form of Federal Grants.
 The Federal Pell Grant program is the largest grant resource for needy students.
-These grants provide college students with the cash to cover various expenses and tuition.
+These grants give college students the cash to cover various expenses and tuition.
 Examples include room and board and other living expenses.
 Grants are a form of gift money that students don’t have to worry about paying back.
 Many grants consider all possible college expenses.
 They will then pay out a flat rate directly to either the college or the student to support them while attending college.
-If a student’s financial aid award does not cover room and board expenses, they can talk to their counselors about other options.
+If a student’s financial aid award does not cover room and board expenses, they can discuss other options with their counselors.
 The cost of education is guaranteed for all students due to the generosity of donors.
-Financial aid awarded could include:
+Financial aid awarded could include the following: